PearMeow/weather-app/README.md

 - [x] Function that gets information from API
 - [x] Modify function to get information based on location
 - [x] Modify function to only return necessary data (temperature, weather, maybe others)
-- [ ] Add form for users to input location
+- [x] Add form for users to input location
-- [ ] Display information on page
+- [x] Display information on page
-- [ ] Make page look presentable with css
-- [ ] Extra: Add a loading bar for the time in between fetching the information and displaying it

 How to use this project
 -----------------------